 Dustin R. Rubenstein

-Dustin is an Associate Professor of Ecology, Evolution and Environmental Biology at Columbia University in New York City.
-At Columbia, he is Director of the Center for Integrative Animal Behavior, and Chair of the University Seminar in the Integrative Study of Animal Behavior.
-He is also the Director of the Program in Tropical Biology and Sustainability, an undergraduate semester-long study abroad program in Africa.
-Additionally, he is on the Faculty in the Program of Neurobiology and Behavior, and teaches in Frontiers of Science, part of Columbia’s undergraduate Core Curriculum.
-He received his A.B. from Dartmouth College in 1999, and his Ph.D. from Cornell University in 2006 as a Howard Hughes Medical Institute Predoctoral Fellow in the Biological Sciences.
+Dustin is an Associate Professor of Ecology, Evolution and Environmental Biology at Columbia University in the City of New York, where he is also Director of the Center for Integrative Animal Behavior and Chair of the University Seminar in the Integrative Study of Animal Behavior.
+He runs the Program in Tropical Biology and Sustainability, an undergraduate semester-long study abroad program in Africa, and the sTEAM Fellows Program, a team-based interdisciplinary summer research program for first years students from underrepresented groups.
+Additionally, he is a faculty member in the Doctoral Program in Neurobiology and Behavior, and a lecturer in Frontiers of Science, part of Columbia College’s undergraduate Core Curriculum.
+Rubenstein received his A.B. from Dartmouth College in 1999, and his Ph.D. from Cornell University in 2006 as a Howard Hughes Medical Institute Predoctoral Fellow in the Biological Sciences.
 He was then awarded a Miller Research Fellowship to conduct postdoctoral work at the University of California, Berkeley from 2006-2009.
-He has held appointments at the American Museum of Natural History, the National Museums of Kenya, the UC Berkeley Museum of Vertebrate Zoology, and the Cornell Lab of Ornithology.
-In recognition of his research accomplishments, he has received young investigator awards from the Animal Behavior Society, the American Ornithologists’ Union, the Society of for Behavioral Neuroendocrinology, and the University of Michigan, and been made an Elective Member of the American Ornithologists’ Union.
-He was also recognized by the National Academy of Sciences as both a Kavli Fellow for his research accomplishments and an Education Fellow in the Sciences for his innovation in STEM teaching.
-Additionally, he was acknowledged by Columbia for his teaching, scholarship, and mentoring with a Lenfest Distinguished Faculty Award.
+He has held appointments at the American Museum of Natural History, the National Museums of Kenya, the Museum of Vertebrate Zoology at Berkeley, and the Cornell Lab of Ornithology.
+In recognition of his research accomplishments, Rubenstein has received young investigator awards from the Animal Behavior Society, the American Ornithologists’ Union, the Society for Behavioral Neuroendocrinology, and the University of Michigan.
+He is a Fellow of the American Ornithological Society, and has been recognized by the National Academy of Sciences as both a Kavli Fellow for his research accomplishments and as an Education Fellow in the Sciences for his innovation in STEM teaching.
+Additionally, he has been acknowledged for his teaching, scholarship, and mentoring by Columbia University with a Lenfest Distinguished Faculty Award and by the Society of Columbia Graduates with a Great Teacher Award.
 His research takes an integrative approach to understand why complex animal societies form and how organisms cope with environmental change through studies that combine behavior, ecology, and evolution with those of the underlying molecular and neuroendocrine mechanisms.
-He has studied a variety of organisms, including birds, crustaceans, reptiles, and insects throughout Africa, Asia, Central and South America, and the Caribbean.
+He has studied a variety of animals, including reptiles, birds, crustaceans, and insects throughout Africa, Asia, Central and South America, and the Caribbean.
+Rubenstein is the author of nearly 100 publications, as well as the co-editor of the book Comparative Social Evolution, and the co-author of the market-leading textbook Animal Behavior.

 Rafael Maia ’15 - 18 Simons Foundation Fellow